top of page

 Acceptance and Commitment Therapy (ACT)

-ACT is a mindfulness-based therapy that encourages individuals to embrace their current thoughts/feelings while acting accordingly to their value-driven goals.
+• ACT is a mindfulness-based therapy that encourages individuals to embrace their current thoughts and feelings while acting according to their value-driven goals.

 Cognitive Behavioral Therapy (CBT)